Calendar of EventsFAQShowroom LocationsPricing and FinancingArticles and Media

 Rotting wood is a frequent occurrence in wood windows.
 Even vinyl-clad wood windows often suffer from rot damage as water and moisture seeps in between the wood frame and outer vinyl layer.

 Of course, once rot has set in, the absolute best thing you can do to protect your home and your family is to replace the windows.
-Wood rot cannot be gotten rid of.
-It's a problem that will lower the value of your home, even if it's only a small amount, because no matter what you do, the windows will eventually have to be replaced.
+Wood rot cannot be treated or cured.
+It's a problem that will lower the value of your home, even if it's only a small amount, because no matter what you do, the windows and surrounding wood will eventually have to be replaced.

-At Mr. Rogers Windows, when we replace your old rotting windows with Andersen FIBREX windows, guaranteed never to rot, we will also repair any rot or mold damage in the surrounding wall areas that could be hazardous to your home.
+At Mr. Rogers Windows, when we replace your old rotting windows with Andersen FIBREX® windows, which are guaranteed never to rot, we will also repair any rot or mold damage in the surrounding wall areas that could be hazardous to your home and health.
 And, we'll repair the damage at no extra charge to you.
 It's just one of the ways that Mr. Rogers ensures you 100% guaranteed professional and quality installation.

 If you aren't ready to replace your windows just yet, here are a few ways you can help to prolong the life of your wood windows once rot has already set in: